Skip to Main Content

 Maya Angelou - On the Pulse of Morning

-Listed below are databases that can lead you to articles from scholarly journals in the English field and in other related fields.
+Listed below are databases that can lead you to articles from scholarly journals in the field of African American literature and other related fields.
 If you want a refresher on using databases, please get in touch with us at the library.

-For a complete list of all of the OhioLINK databases, please click here.
+For a complete list of all of OhioLINK's databases, please click here.

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material, and these resources are provided as a free service of the Writing Lab at Purdue.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.